Cantera/dev-tips/README.md

 ###  Editing and Compiling

-* After successfully compiling Cantera, now you can begin to make your desired changes.
-But now you need to be able to compile Cantera using terminal the next time you open it.
+* The next time you open Cantera and make your desired changes you will need to be able to compile Cantera using terminal.

 * Open terminal and change directory to the cantera directory using `cd` command in terminal.